What is System Dynamics?

 Organisations and businesses are living systems made up of dynamic people, all with their own history and aspirations.
-Each individual’s unique past and the organisations historical events play a significant role in shaping its culture and influencing the collective consciousness in the company.
+Each individual’s unique past and the organisations historical events play a significant role in shaping its future and influencing the collective awareness in the company.

 The phenomenological approach to system dynamics in workplaces involves neutral observation without judgement.
 This inclusive quality that acknowledges that everything in a system has a place, can help reveal the hidden patterns operating below the surface as it works at three levels;

 The Individual; what you want and plan

 The Collective; what the system wants and orchestrates